 From here, you can estimate how many days a week you will need to stay on top of each subject.
 Make your studying more purposeful and efficient by also identifying what actionable tasks you can do to prepare for your upcoming assessments.

-Here’s an example of how you organise your thought process:
+Here’s an example of how you might organise your thought process:

 |Subject||Confidence rating (1-5)||Upcoming assessment(s)||No. of days needed in a week||Actionable tasks|